Phun Pheasant Phacts

 CVM’s Office of Minor Use and Minor Species Animal Drug Development (OMUMS for short) works hard to make sure safe and effective drugs are available for minor species, like the popular and pretty pheasant.

 - The ring-necked pheasant is South Dakota’s state bird, one of only three U.S. state birds that are a non-native species.
+The other two states are Rhode Island (the Rhode Island red chicken) and Delaware (the Delaware blue hen).

 - In captivity, ring-necked pheasants can live 11 to 18 years.
 In the wild, their average lifespan is 3 years.